FrontendMasters/front-end-handbook-2017/practice/team.md

 ***

-###### NOTES
+###### NOTES:

-A developer who builds everything was once called a "web master" but as of late these rare and mythical developers are called "full-stack developers".
 A small trend seems to be occurring where a, "full-stack developer" takes on the responsibilities of both a front-end and back-end developer.